 KELSEY CREEK 528G

-Colorado's home of Target Tailgating is just an hour drive from Denver, Castle Rock, or Colorado Springs.
-This mountain treasure is open daily free to the public from dawn till dusk.
-Closed 1st Monday of every month except holiday Mondays.
+Only an hour from Denver, Colorado Springs, or Castle Rock, the range is free to the public, no reservations required, and open daily from dawn till dusk.
+Closed 1st Monday of every month for maintenance except for holiday Mondays.

 Kelsey Creek features a an exceptionally large berm backstop.
-There are no services or conveniences so please bring EVERYTHING you might need for tailgating and target shooting.
+There are no services or conveniences so please bring EVERYTHING you might need for tailgating and target shooting including target stands.

 Set up your tailgate gear, targets, and target stands directly BEHIND your vehicle.
-Bring target stands and use clay pigeons, cardboard, paper, steel, or self sealing targets manufactured for firearm use.
+Bring target stands and only use clay pigeons, cardboard, and paper targets manufactured for firearm use.

-Please make a clear and obvious firing line with everyone shooting SOUTH, communicate with others, and work as a group to establish cease fires, cold ranges, and hot ranges.
+Please make a clear and obvious firing line with others.
+Everyone shoots SOUTH towards berm including skeet shooters.
+Communicate and work as a group to establish cease fires, cold ranges, and hot ranges.

 Weather in Colorado can quickly change from a sunny day to light rain, chilly gusty winds, light snow fall, cold drenching thunderstorm and back to sunny skies.
 Take extra clothing for weather and altitude.